-- R. J. Barlow,1 a recent text book in the Manchester series.
+- R. J. Barlow,a recent text book in the Manchester series.
 Most of what you need to know is in this book, although the level is perhaps a bit low.
-Nevertheless (or perhaps therefore), it is a pleasure to read. - Siegmund Brandt,2 a good basic book at a somewhat higher level.
+Nevertheless (or perhaps therefore), it is a pleasure to read. - Siegmund Brandt, a good basic book at a somewhat higher level.
 Unfortunately, the FORTRAN sample programs it contains are rather old-fashioned.
 There is an emphasis on matrix notation.
-There is also a German edition. - A. G. Frodesen, O. Skjeggestad, and H. Tøfte,3 also a good basic text (despite the words "particle physics" in the title) at a higher level.
+There is also a German edition. - A. G. Frodesen, O. Skjeggestad, and H. Tøfte, also a good basic text (despite the words "particle physics" in the title) at a higher level.
 Unfortunately, it is out of print.

-- W. T. Eadie et al.,4 a book at an advanced level.
-It is difficult to use if you are not already fairly familiar with the subject. - G. P. Yost,5 the lecture notes for a course at Imperial College, London.
-They are somewhat short on explanation. - Glen Cowan,6 a recent book at a level similar to these lectures.
+- W. T. Eadie et al., or the second edition of this book by F. James, a book at an advanced level.
+It is difficult to use if you are not already fairly familiar with the subject. - G. P. Yost, the lecture notes for a course at Imperial College, London.
+They are somewhat short on explanation. - Glen Cowan, a recent book at a level similar to these lectures.
 In fact, had this book been available I probably would have used it rather than writing these notes.

-Other books of general interest are those of Lyons,7 Meyer,8 and Bevington.9 The ultimate reference for almost all of probability and statistics is the threevolume work by Kendall and Stuart10.
-Since the death of Kendall, volumes 1 and 2 (now called 2a) are being kept up to date by others,^{11,12} and a volume (2b) on Bayesian statistics has been added.13 Volume 3 has been split into several small books, "Kendall's Library of Statistics", covering many specialized topics.
-Another classic of less encyclopedic scope is the one-volume book by Cramér14.
+Other books of general interest are those of Lyons, Meyer, and Bevington.
+A comprehensive reference for almost all of probability and statistics is the threevolume work by Kendall and Stuart.
+Since the death of Kendall, volumes 1 and 2 (now called 2a) are being kept up to date by others, and a volume (2b) on Bayesian statistics has been added.
+Volume 3 has been split into several small books, "Kendall's Library of Statistics", covering many specialized topics.
+Another classic of less encyclopedic scope is the one-volume book by Cramér.